US emergency directive after Boeing jet crash in Indonesia

 The 2-month-old Boeing 737 MAX 8 crashed into the Java Sea 13 minutes after takeoff from Jakarta.
 Both that flight and its Oct.
 28 flight from Bali to Jakarta had erratic speed and altitude shortly after takeoff.

+On Wednesday night, Lion Air aborted a flight when one of its planes damaged a wing tip when it struck a lamp pole before takeoff from Bengkulu.
+The airline faulted the airport's aircraft movement control personnel who directed the plane from the apron to the taxiway.

-Indonesia's National Transportation Safety Committee earlier this week announced the plane had a malfunctioning airspeed indicator on its last four flights, based on analysis of the flight data recorder.
+Indonesia's National Transportation Safety Committee earlier this week had said the plane that crashed had a malfunctioning airspeed indicator on its last four flights, based on analysis of the flight data recorder.
 Chairman Soerjanto Tjahjono said the airspeed indicator and sensor problems are related.

 Lion Air's first two attempts to address the airspeed problem didn't work, and for the jet's second-to-last flight the "angle of attack" sensors were replaced, Tjahjono said.